OceanOutcomes/ocean-outcomes/what-we-do/past-initiatives/salmon-fip-partnership/index.md

 A collaborative, industry-based initiative of Ocean Outcomes and leading seafood companies, the goal of the Partnership is to significantly increase the volume of sustainable or improving wild capture salmon.
 The Partnership supports a number of fishery improvement projects currently underway for wild salmon.

-To learn more about the Partnership’s activities visit the [Salmon FIP Partnership website] (http://www.salmonfippartnership.org/).
+To learn more about the Partnership’s activities visit the <a href="http://www.salmonfippartnership.org/" target="_blank">Salmon FIP Partnership website</a>.